 When we get tired of the stifling city, we look for fresh air and tranquillity in the outdoors.
+A great way to try something new is ecotourism.
 So natural, and virtually or sometimes even completely untouched by humans – this is why coming to Lithuania is worthwhile.
 The crystal clear lakes, the mysterious swamps, the centuries-old forests and the archaic villages that still stand in them – there are hundreds of places waiting for you where you will grasp the true harmony of man and nature.

 On a peninsula washed by the Curonian Lagoon and under one of the main bird migration routes is the Ventės Ragas Ornithological Station.
 The people who have been working there for almost a hundred years and the ornithologists who come from different countries wait every spring and autumn for the cackling flocks.
 Each year, tens of thousands of birds are ringed at the station.